 The BFE Annual Conference runs for four days and is usually held in April during the Easter vacation period.
 It typically has a theme, although delegates may present research on any subject of interest to ethnomusicologists.
 The gathering provides a space not only to reflect on research, but also to hear and make music.
 Students are encouraged to attend and present papers, and a number of bursaries may be offered to assist them (subject to committee approval).

-The BFE One-Day Conference is normally held in November.
+The BFE One-Day Conference (biennially the BFE-run Autumn Conference) is normally held at some point between September and November.
 The call for papers invites proposals for presentations on a specific theme.
 Students are encouraged to attend and present their research.

 Annual One-Day Conference of the BFE in association with The Institute of Musical Research 2011